 Newborns

 Newborns can start using a weighted sleep sack from birth.
-However, it is important to note that the weight of the sleep sack should be appropriate for the newborn's size and weight.
+However, it is important to note when to start using a weighted sleep sack for newborns should be appropriate for the newborn's size and weight.
 A sleep sack that is too heavy can pose a safety risk and increase the risk of SIDS.
 It is recommended to use a sleep sack with a weight of no more than 10% of the baby's body weight.
-Additionally, it is important to ensure that the sleep sack fits snugly and does not cover the baby's face.

 Infants